Comparison

 A clear comparison of Mafia and Werewolf, with origins, role naming, and common play differences.

 Short answer: they're the same game.
 Mafia was invented first (1986, Moscow), and Werewolf is a later re-theme (1997, USA).
-The core gameplay is identical — informed minority vs uninformed majority, night kills, day votes, social deduction.
+The core gameplay is identical — informed minority vs uninformed majority, night eliminations, day votes, social deduction.

 The differences are in flavor, role names, and cultural context.